Kotambail-Hegde/Masquerade-Emulator/README.md

 _**Features under developement**_
 * Audio for GBA
 * Backups other than Flash for GBA
-* Pass all mgba test suite
-* Pass all the AGB/AGS test suite
-* Support mappers other than NROM for NES
-* Audio for NES
-* Pass all of the Blargg's sprite 0 hit and sprite overflow timing test for NES
 * Support Super-Gameboy
 * Support Link Cable for Gameboy and Gameboy Color (Is partially supported as of now, but this is not nearly enough)
-* Pass blargg's waveram and oam-bug tests for Gameboy
-* Pass all the Moon Eye Tests for Gameboy and Gameboy Color
-* Emulate undocumented opcodes for I8080 and Z80 based platforms
+* Support mappers other than NROM, MMC1 and UxROM (002) for NES
-* Pass Timendus's chip8-test-suite v4.1's scrolling tests for Chip8
+* Audio for NES

 _**Known Issues**_
-* GBA and NES, not so often still has some minor graphical glitches
+* GBA not so frequently exibits some minor graphical glitches
-* GB/GBC audio is still has lot of undesired interference; this needs to be cleaned up
+* GB/GBC audio is still has lot of undesired interference.
+This needs to be cleaned up

 # Game Play